yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 where number of trials \\(n = 2^{24} \\), probability of success \\( p = 1/26 \\).
 We define a success if the given
 characters is `A`.
 The expected number of success events is then \\( np = 2^{24} / 26 = 645277.54 \\).
 Moreover,
-from the [Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) this distribution can be approximated with [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
+from the [Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) this distribution can be approximated with [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) as the number of samples is big enough, thus it is a good approximation.

 Basic of hypothesis testing is very well explained in this [article](http://20bits.com/article/hypothesis-testing-the-basics).
 We define \\( \alpha = 0.01 \\) so the level of confidence the null hypothesis is false is 99%.